 In other words, ketamine therapy triggers a complex biological process that directly impacts your mood and thought patterns.
 Your glutamate levels are raised and you experience a range of side effects in response.

 Traditional antidepressants were originally prescribed to patients with diseases like tuberculosis and high blood pressure.
 Physicians noticed how much selective serotonin reuptake inhibitors (SSRIs) influenced the patient’s mood.
 The first SSRI, Prozac, was developed and distributed to the public as a result.

-However, research shows a significant portion of people taking antidepressants experience side effects.
-This study cites 38% out of the approximately 700 people surveyed had at least one side effect from the SRRI, including sexual function, weight gain, and sleepiness.
+However, research shows a significant portion of people taking antidepressants experiences side effects.
+This study cites that 38% out of the approximately 700 people surveyed had at least one side effect from the SRRI, including sexual function, weight gain, and sleepiness.

 If you’re struggling with treatment-resistant depression or side effects from your medication, you’re not alone.
 You have alternative options that might help you.